HugoJacq/ABL_response_to_SST_front/README.md

 export VER_MPI=MPIAUTO
 ./configure
 ```
-and then load the new profile
+and then load the new profile (in a new tab)
 ```
 . ../conf/profile_mesonh-LXgfortran-R8I4-MNH-V5-6-2-2tracers_AND_SBGinOUT-MPIAUTO-02
 ```